Butch Byrd: Honors

-Byrd was inducted into the Boston University Hall of Fame, the LaSalle Institute Athletic Hall of Fame and the Albany Capital District Hall of Fame, all in 1980.
-He also was named to the All-Time Buffalo Bills Silver Anniversary Team in 1984, and in 2008 was selected to the Greater Buffalo Sports Hall of Fame.
-He was awarded the Ralph C. Wilson Jr. Distinguished Service Award in 1994.
-Despite his records, he has not been named a member of the Buffalo Bills Wall of Fame nor the Pro Football Hall of Fame, which has received notice from columnists in the Buffalo media.
+In January 1970, the Pro Football Hall of Fame named Byrd to the second team of the American Football League All-Time Team.
+Byrd was inducted into the Boston University Athletic Hall of Fame in 1980.
+He also was named to the Buffalo Bills Silver Anniversary All-Time Team in 1984, and voted by Bills' fans onto the Bills 50th Season All-Time Team in 2009.
+In 2008, he was selected to the Greater Buffalo Sports Hall of Fame.
+Byrd was awarded the Ralph C. Wilson Jr. Distinguished Service Award in 1994.